 Take your coating from high to maximum traction

 If you want to get maximum traction from of your coating, Extra Grip is ideal.
-It works well with Dura Grip anti-slip paint coating to treat all types of indoor and outdoor surfaces, including steel, fiberglass, aluminum, concrete, asphalt, painted surfaces, wood, sports courts and wood decks.
+It works well with Dura Grip anti-slip paint coating to treat all types of indoor and outdoor surfaces, including steel, fiberglass, aluminum, concrete, asphalt, painted surfaces, wood, courts and wood decks.

 Benefits of Extra Grip

 - It can increase the surface traction on painted floors

 - It is easy to use and offers a lasting finish

 - It is a cost and time-efficient solution

 - It greatly improves safety and creates a non-slip surface.